 Many other popular routes are closed during that period in the year, so it makes November to January less crowded and Everest Base Camp more of your own trek.

 June through to August, however, is also another off-peak season in Nepal.
-The reason this time is because of the monsoon season.
+The reason this time is off-peak season is because of the monsoon rains.
 The warm air from the Indian Ocean results in the short, sharp rainfall, particularly in the Everest region.

 Regardless of how high you are trekking during this time of year, you’ll still have the rain.
 Mud, leeches and lack of stunning mountain views are all issues when trekking Everest Base Camp in June through to August.
 We’d definitely say it’s not an ideal time to trek.